saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 :::note Limitations
 * The provided app path needs to be publicly available as this method does not have access to your local path/storage.
 * This method does not have access to apps in our Sauce Storage.
 Only apps that are publicly available can be installed with this command.
 Therefore, we also can't re-sign and instrument the app.
 The Instrumentation will not work for apps installed using `driver.installApp('path-to-app')` command (check [App Settings](/mobile-apps/live-testing/live-mobile-app-testing/#app-settings) options to learn more).
 * This method will not work for iOS due to signing.
-To make it work, you must use a private device and add UDID of the private device to the provisioning profile for iOS.
+Each iOS app needs to be resigned so it is allowed to be installed on our devices.
+To make this work you must use a private device and add UDID of the private device to the provisioning profile for iOS.
 :::

 For Appium commands please check the official [Appium website](http://appium.io/docs/en/commands/device/app/install-app/).